Uncle Phil: Oh, I don't think so.

 Will: Who cares what you think?
 YOU ARE NOT MY FATHER!

 Much more rare, but not unheard of, is for someone to say this to their biological parent, oftentimes directly pointing how much better the Parental Substitute was at the job.
 Calling Parents by Their Name is a common way to express this variant.
+If this happens, it's possibly because the child just Hates Their Parent.

 A twist that turns up the tension is "You're not his father."

-- Used by Vivio on her adoptive mother Nanoha after Quattro manipulates her into fighting her adopted mother in Magical Girl Lyrical Nanoha Strikers.
+- Used by Vivio on her adoptive mother Nanoha after Quattro manipulates her into fighting her adopted mother in Magical Girl Lyrical Nanoha StrikerS.
 This happened while Nanoha was being fueled by Mama Bear rage.
 Ouch.
 In an unusual variation, Vivio meant this literally.
 She'd been mind-screwed so thoroughly by Quattro that the poor girl genuinely believed that the person she was facing was someone disguised as her Mama in an attempt to deceive her.
 Even after she realizes that it's the actual Nanoha, she keeps this view since, as a clone made for the express purpose of moving a giant battleship, she doesn't view herself worthy of having parents.

 - One Piece: